-Project No. N19 Status: Ongoing - New Entry Party or relevant jurisdiction Norway, Fin land and Russia Institute of I vernor's Office, Finnmark, Norway, NINA, Norway, Marine Research, Norway, University of Turku, Finland, and, PINRO, Russia Title of project Trilateral cooperation on our common resource; the Atlantic salmon in the Barents region Objective of research project The project a aims to: integrated, long-term management of Atlantic salmon in in rivers in the northernmost distribution areas of the mon. based harv ta to implement customized, sustainable, knowledge- resting regimes, and to preserve the rich traditions of d coastal culture. unite empi knowledge rical knowledge (local and traditional) with scientific nthesized and new knowledge about Atlantic salmon, its to climate change and its migration along the coast.
-Brief description of research project salmon caug genetic base Investigating in time and routes and ti provide know will apply genetic methods to identify river of origin of the in coastal fisheries in North Norway and Russia.
-A line covering about 150 rivers is under development.
-If the catch composition of mixed-stock coastal fisheries space will provide a better understanding of migration ming of spawning runs for rivers in different regions, and wledge that will allow more targeted fisheries regulations n regions of Europe.
-Dates during which research will take place Jan 2011 - I Dec 2013 Area in which research will take place Barents regio on; Northern Norway, Finland and Russia Estimated number and weight of salmon to be retained 3,000 fry and d parr Resources Estimated cost of the research project £2,400,000 50% Nation Kolarctic pro al funding from Finland, Russia, Norway, 50% from the ogramme Number of participating scientists ca 12 Name and e-mail address of coordinating scientist in charge of project Fylkesmannen i Finnmark calske@fmfi.no Details of research vessels, e.g. name, registration, call sign and description of vessel
+Project No. N19 Status: Ongoing - New Entry Party or relevant jurisdiction Norway, Finland and Russia County Governor's Office, Finnmark, Norway, NINA, Norway, Institute of Marine Research, Norway, University of Turku, Finland, FGFRI, Finland, PINRO, Russia Title of project Trilateral cooperation on our common resource; the Atlantic salmon in the Barents region Objective of research project The project aims to: • develop an integrated, long-term management of Atlantic salmon in the sea and in rivers in the northernmost distribution areas of the Atlantic salmon. • provide data to implement customized, sustainable, knowledge- based harvesting regimes, and to preserve the rich traditions of fishing and coastal culture. • unite empirical knowledge (local and traditional) with scientific knowledge. • provide synthesized and new knowledge about Atlantic salmon, its adaptation to climate change and its migration along the coast.
+Brief description of research project The project will apply genetic methods to identify river of origin of salmon caught in coastal fisheries in North Norway and Russia.
+A genetic baseline covering about 150 rivers is under development.
+Investigating the catch composition of mixed-stock coastal fisheries in time and space will provide a better understanding of migration routes and timing of spawning runs for rivers in different regions, and provide knowledge that will allow more targeted fisheries regulations in the northen regions of Europe.
+Dates during which research will take place Jan 2011 - Dec 2013 Area in which research will take place Barents region; Northern Norway, Finland and Russia Estimated number and weight of salmon to be retained 3,000 fry and parr Resources Estimated cost of the research project £2,400,000 50% National funding from Finland, Russia, Norway, 50% from the Kolarctic programme Number of participating scientists ca 12 Name and e-mail address of coordinating scientist in charge of project Tiia Kalske, Fylkesmannen i Finnmark tiia.henrika.kalske@fmfi.no Details of research vessels, e.g. name, registration, call sign and description of vessel